The Victims’ Register

 - Victim Registrations Form (Bonds and Orders) - for anyone registering against someone under community based supervision

-If you wish you can organise someone to represent you.
-You have to notify us in writing if you want somebody to represent you.
+If you wish, you can nominate an alternative contact.
+You can do this on your online form or notify us in writing if you would like another person to represent you.

 If the victim is under the age of 18 a parent or guardian must be nominated.

 Concerns about the Victims’ Register